VLRS Panel Members

 Furnish all of the information requested on the application/information form.
-Applications may be obtained by calling VLRS at 804-775-0591 or online.
-Mail your application with a $75.00 annual membership fee to the Virginia State Bar, Eighth and Main Building, 707 East Main Street, Suite 1500, Richmond, Virginia 23219-2800.
+Applications may be obtained by calling VLRS at 804-775-0591.
+Once received, mail your application with a $75.00 annual membership fee to the Virginia State Bar, Bank of America Building, 1111 East Main Street, Suite 700, Richmond, Virginia 23219-3565.
 The month you pay your membership fee constitutes your anniversary date.
 Learn more about VLRS panel membership by reading Frequently Asked Questions. from VLRS Members.

 Watch the video!
 For more information about VLRS, view the Virginia State Bar Video Brief.

 What are the rules of the service?

 1. Any active member in good standing with the Virginia State Bar may qualify as a VLRS panel member.